gooy/aurelia-compiler/README.md

 This is used for various methods of dynamically compiling strings, behaviors and instructions with Aurelia.

+**NOTE**:

+**This library will be refactored and parts of it will be included into the core**

+In the meantime it can still be used but please be aware of this breaking change.

 ## Installation

     jspm install github:gooy/aurelia-compiler